natdlu/NDlugolecka/README.md

 # NDlugolecka
-little school projects in python and cpp
+little school projects in python and cpp, yrs 2016-2017